adam-sampson/OpenLidar/Open_Lidar_Hardware/Readme.md

 This section contains the hardware files for the Open Lidar project.

+Fusion 360 files are provided as .f3d files.

+Print ready files are provided as .stl files.

 # 3D Printed Case

 - LidarLite mount (printed and fitted)